-Here is the result of a quantum chemical calculation optimizing the structure of chromium 2 hexa-aquo 2 plus.
-This system as a spin polarization of four meaning we do have the four unpaired electrons, three of which are in t2g and one of which is in eg\.
+Here is the result of a quantum chemical calculation optimizing the structure of chromium two hexaaquo two plus.

+This system as a spin polarization of four, meaning we do have the four unpaired electrons, three of which are in t(2g) and one of which is in e(g)\.
 This is how the molecule optimizes without using any symmetry constraints based on the density functional theory model that is typically in use these days for optimizing geometries of molecules.

 And what you can see is that this program I am using to display the structure is drawing four of the lines from the chromium ion to the oxygens.
 And the other two it is not drawing.
-And the reason for that, if I go ahead and use the tools in this program to find out just what are those chromium oxygen distances in this hexa-aquo ion, what we find out is that four of them, the four where it is choosing to draw the lines between the metal and the oxygen are about 2.1 angstroms.
+And the reason for that, if I go ahead and use the tools in this program to find out just what are those chromium oxygen distances in this hexaaquo ion, what we find out is that four of them, the four where it is choosing to draw the lines between the metal and the oxygen, are about 2.1 angstroms.
 Whereas, to the two oxygens where it is not drawing the metal oxygen line, the distance is about 2.45 angstroms.
-This molecule, this hexaaquo ion has decided to deviate from a pure octahedral geometry because what it has done is it has stretched two of the oxygens along an axis and made those two water molecules move farther away from the metal center.

-And that has to do with the Jahn-Teller distortion that I mentioned a moment ago when eg\ is occupied by an odd number of electrons.
-Now, if you see that two waters have moved far away from the metal and four are in closer as a result of how eg\ is populated then which d-orbital do you think has the eg\ electron?
-Dz2, that is right.
+This molecule, this hexaaquo ion, has decided to deviate from a pure octahedral geometry because what it has done is it has stretched two of the oxygens along an axis and made those two water molecules move farther away from the metal center.
+And that has to do with the Jahn-Teller distortion that I mentioned a moment ago, when $e(g)^$ is occupied by an odd number of electrons.

-And that means the two molecules that can interact with the two big lobes of dz2 along the axis, those are repelled away from the metal more than the other four that are in the xy plane because we don't have any electron in x2 minus y2, that other component of eg\.
+Now, if you see that two waters have moved far away from the metal and four are in closer as a result of how $e(g)^$ is populated, then which d orbital do you think has the $e(g)^$ electron? d z squared\, that is right.
+And that means the two molecules that can interact with the two big lobes of d z squared along the axis, those are repelled away from the metal more than the other four that are in the x,y-plane because we don't have any electron in x squared minus y squared, that other component of $e(g)^$ .

-This molecule achieves its most stable structure by distorting in response to the unequal occupation of eg\.
+This molecule achieves its most stable structure by distorting in response to the unequal occupation of e(g)\.

 And I will just show you what that orbital looks like by quitting out of there.

 Now this graphic, sadly, isn't as nice as the one I could have shown you using my laptop and VMD, but it will have to serve the purpose.

 And this is just a snapshot of the orbital.

 It may not be possible to increase the size of this.

 Here we go.
 I think it should be clear, from your inspection of this diagram, that we actually superposed a couple of different representations of the system on top of one another.
 First of all, this program has drawn balls and sticks to connect the atoms.

 You have a red ball here, a red ball.

-Each place there is a red ball which is an oxygen.
-And at the center we have our chromium plus 2 ion.
+Each place there is a red ball, that is an oxygen.